jwdevos/openbsd_firewall_ansible/README.md

 Build a basic OpenBSD firewall with Ansible

 **to do**
-* test dhcpd config
-* stop and start dhcpd if needed
-* start dhcpd on boot
-*
 * start pf if needed and config is good
 * reload pf config if needed and config is good
 * start pf on boot
+*
+* test dhcpd config
+* stop and start dhcpd if needed and config is good
+* start dhcpd on boot
 *
 * test firewall
 * reboot